samuelmr/suomidigi-roadmap/README.md

     node index.js

 The port for the service can be set in [config.js](config.js).
 The service will serve a dynamically created version of the roadmap JSON.
 It will also serve static JSON files from the `data` folder.
+Note that the server doesn't currently serve dynamically created Vega formatted data package.
+This would be easy to implement, but not done yet due to time constraints.